Remarks on the existence of minimal models of log canonical generalized pairs: Introduction

 In particular, any NQC log canonical generalized pair $(X,B+M)$ of dimension $5$ such that $K_X+B+M$ is pseudo-effective and whose underlying variety $X$ has maximal Albanese dimension has a minimal model. \end{thmA}

-We discuss two more applications of Theorem \ref{thm:mainthm_intro} that relate the existence of certain types of Zariski decompositions to the existence of minimal models of NQC log canonical generalized pairs.
-As already mentioned above, if one assumes the existence of minimal models for smooth varieties of dimension $n-1$, then the existence of an NQC weak Zariski decomposition of a generalized pair of dimension $n$ is equivalent to the existence of a minimal model of that generalized pair; see Theorem \ref{thm:MM_NQC_WZD_intro}.
-Moreover, by considering instead a stronger form of Zariski decomposition, namely the so-called NQC Nakayama-Zariski decomposition, whose definition can be found in Subsection \ref{subsection:NQC_NZD}, we obtain the following analogous result without any assumptions in lower dimensions, which is valid in the absolute setting.
+We discuss now two applications of Theorem \ref{thm:mainthm_intro} concerning the relation between the existence of certain types of Zariski decompositions and the existence of minimal models of NQC log canonical generalized pairs.
+The first one involving NQC weak Zariski decompositions was already mentioned above; see Theorem \ref{thm:MM_NQC_WZD_intro}.
+The second one is obtained by considering instead a stronger form of Zariski decomposition, namely the so-called NQC Nakayama-Zariski decomposition, whose definition can be found in Subsection \ref{subsection:NQC_NZD}.
+More precisely, we deduce the following result, which is valid in the absolute setting and does not require any assumptions in lower dimensions.

 \begin{thmA}[= Theorem \ref{thm:MM_NQC_NZD}] Let $ (X,B+M) $ be an NQC log canonical generalized pair.
 Then $ (X,B+M) $ has a minimal model (resp.\ good minimal model) if and only if it admits birationally a Nakayama-Zariski decomposition with NQC (resp.\ semi-ample) positive part. \end{thmA}